Be ready to fight the flu this year.

 We see cases of flu all year long, but the flu “season” starts when cases begin to increase, typically by November and lasting through March.

 When should I get vaccinated?

 The CDC recommends getting vaccinated in the fall, before the end of October.
 It can take up to two weeks for the antibodies in the vaccine to develop to protect the body from flu, so it is a good idea to get vaccinated early.

 Can I get the flu from the vaccine?

 No. Most people do not have any side effects from the flu vaccine, but on occasion some may experience mild side effects like a sore arm where the shot was administered, or a low grade fever.
 These side effects are not symptoms of the flu, and the flu vaccine does not cause the flu.
 It can take up to two weeks before the antibodies in the vaccine build up to protect you from the flu.
 If you have been exposed to the flu virus before the vaccine can take effect, you may fall ill with flu.
 This is why it is so important to make sure you are vaccinated early!

-*Flu shots are no-cost for uninsured patients during the month of October; a $25 savings!
-Patients with private insurance will have their flu vaccine billed through their insurance, and there will be no co-pay unless otherwise required by their plan.
+*Patients with private insurance will have their flu vaccine billed through their insurance, and there will be no co-pay unless otherwise required by their plan.
+The cost for a flu shot for uninsured patients is $25.
 Medicaid (including Husky and CT, NY, and MA state) patients under 19 years of age cannot receive a flu vaccination at PhysicianOne Urgent Care.
-Please call 1.855.349.2828 with any specific questions.

-**In Connecticut, PhysicianOne Urgent Care will only administer the flu vaccine to privately insured patients five (5) years of age and older, due to laws related to the Connecticut Vaccine Program.
-In Massachusetts and New York, PhysicianOne Urgent Care will only administer the flu vaccine to children three (3) years of age and older.
+In Connecticut, Massachusetts and New York, PhysicianOne Urgent Care will only administer the flu vaccine to privately insured patients five (5) years of age and older.